awandahl/KonnecTHor/README.md

-# KonnecTHor
+# kolleor

-KonnecTHor is a command‑line tool for enriching DiVA publication records with missing DOIs by matching against Crossref.
+kolleKTHor is a command‑line tool for enriching DiVA publication records with missing DOIs by matching against Crossref.
 It is designed to work for any DiVA portal (KTH, UU, UmU, Lnu, etc.) and to be run in year‑based batches.

 The tool uses title, year, publication type, bibliographic metadata (volume/issue/pages, ISSN) and, when available, overlapping author surnames to identify high‑confidence DOI matches.